yonas-fsaha/Results-summary-component/README.md

 ## Create a custom `README.md`

-We strongly recommend overwriting this `README.md` with a custom one.
+We strongly recommend overwriting this `README.md` with

 ## Submitting your solution